drewbiwan/helloworld/README.md

 # helloworld

 ## Directory Structure
--{project_name}
+- {project_name}
---documentation --for ICDs, block diagrams, datasheets, etc --firmware --for HDL and embedded software
+    - documentation --for ICDs, block diagrams, datasheets, etc
+    - firmware --for HDL and embedded software
----shared_hdl --code that is shared across hardware
+        - shared_hdl -- HDL files shared across hardware (.hdl)
-----shared_ip
+        - shared_ip --IP files (.xcix)
----synth_{hardware+revision} --top level for vivado project synthesis
+        - synth_{configuration} --top level for vivado project synthesis
-----builds --this contains the bitstreams and logs for all builds for this hardware
+            - builds --this contains the bitstreams and logs for all builds for this hardware (.bin, .bit, .xsa)
-----constraints --constraints files read by vivado project
+            - constraints --constraints files read by vivado project (.xdc)
-----hdl --hardware specific
+            - hdl --configuration specific (.vhd)
+            - ip --configuration specific IP files (.xcix)
---scripts --tcl and batch scipts for build environments --software --higher level software, excecutables, etc
+    - scripts --tcl and batch scipts for build environments
+    - software --higher level software, excecutables, etc

 ## Nomenclature
 ### project name
 This is the overarching name for the entire codebase.
 It defines the top level dire
-### hardware name
+### configuration name
-Specific hardware that necessitates different top level code, constraints, parameters, etc
+Specific configuration that necessitates different top level code, constraints, parameters, etc. This might be differing hardware/dev board, or a design split
 ### version and build
 Major and minor versions are manually changed.
 Minor should be regular releases, major should be significant changes in the codebase, or a focus shift to new hardware